trulysimple/tsargp/.changeset/real-dryers-joke.md

 - `VersionMessage` - the version (currently, it's just a string)
 - `ArgumentParser.doParse` - the most flexible method to parse arguments
 - `ArgumentParser.tryParse` - a convenience method that catches any error before returning

+Removed the `OpaqueArgumentParser` and `CastToOptionValues` as they are not needed anymore.
+Instead, you can use `ArgumentParser` or `OptionValues` with no template argument.